-Drew Harwell Director, Lead Preschool Teacher (T/Th), Afterschool Teacher, and Summer Camp Teacher
+Drew Harwell (he/him) Director, Lead After-school Mentor, and Lead Summer Camp Mentor

 Drew Harwell is the founder and director of Pathfinders Nature Mentoring.
-He is a nature awareness and Permaculture mentor with over 22 years of experience working with children, teens and adults in nature and garden settings.
-As a child, he spent a lot of time exploring the Foothills and Baylands, as well as gardening at the community garden behind the main library in Palo Alto with his family.
+He is a nature awareness and Permaculture mentor with over 26 years of experience working with children, teens and adults in nature and garden settings.
+As a child, he spent a lot of time exploring the Foothills and Baylands of Palo Alto in Ramaytush Ohlone Territory, as well as gardening at the community garden behind the main library with his family.
 At the age of 17 he spent a month backpacking in the Wind River Wilderness of Wyoming with the National Outdoor Leadership School.
 Those experiences nurtured his passions and planted the seeds for his career.

 Teresa Gonsoski is an early childhood educator with over fifteen years of experience working with children zero through five years.
 Born and raised in San Francisco, she loved playing in the small wild spaces of her neighborhood, including Ocean Beach, the nearby grassy hill below the reservoir, and her backyard.
 It was also where she learned she loved working with young children, when in high school, she volunteered at the preschool she had attended as a child, Sunset Nursery Co-op.

 She truly developed a love for the outdoors after spending several years exploring the redwoods in Santa Cruz and discovering the joys of car camping.
 This eventually led to becoming a volunteer backpacking trip leader for the Sierra Club, as well as organizing campouts for families and backpacking trips for adults with Trails Together.
 In the meantime, she also began working in the child care field, with an emphasis on the outdoors, creating "yes" environments, and allowing children to take risks.
 She shares her passion for working with children as faculty at Foothill College, teaching with the Teacher Pipeline Program.